-It is difficult enough to accept hearing loss when it is your own.
-When it affects a close friend or family member who is unready or unable to admit they need help, it can be even more challenging.
+When hearing loss affects a close friend or family member who is unready or unable to admit they need help, it can be difficult to start the conversation.

 You may find yourself in the unenviable position of having to convince your parent, grandparent, sibling, or other relative that it is time to get a hearing exam.
 Perhaps you’ve already faced tremendous resistance to the very idea.
 Here are some tips on how to respond should your loved one reject your support.

 A 2009 survey by Applied Research questioned 250 American baby boomers (ages 50 to 75) and 250 children of boomers about their hearing.
 Key findings included:

 - The majority believed their hearing was better than average, while spouses and children wished they would have their hearing tested.

 - The majority did not use nor were they considering getting a hearing device.

 - Awareness of hearing loss risks and preventative measures was lower in boomers than their children.

 - Stigma discouraged those with hearing loss from considering hearing devices.

 When asked about their hearing, 72 percent of older Americans say their hearing is average or better.
 Their children disagree—most report having suggested their parents get their hearing tested (70 percent have prodded their father and 64 percent their mother).
 Clearly, older Americans are in denial about their hearing loss.